coleifer/ukt/docs/api.rst

         commands, *ukt* will transparently use the appropriate connection type for a given method.

+    .. py:method:: serialize_dict(d, encode_values=True)

+        :param dict d: arbitrary data.
+        :param bool encode_values: serialize the values using the configured serialization scheme.
+        :return: serialized data.

+        Serialize a ``dict`` as a sequence of bytes compatible with KT's built-in lua ``mapdump`` function and the :py:class:`Hash` container type.

+    .. py:method:: deserialize_dict(data, decode_values=True)

+        :param bytes data: serialized data.
+        :param bool decode_values: decode values using the configured serialization scheme.
+        :return: data ``dict``.

+        Deserialize a sequence of bytes into a dictionary, optionally decoding the values as unicode strings.
+Compatible with KT's built-in lua ``mapload`` function and the :py:class:`Hash` container type.

+    .. py:method:: serialize_list(l, encode_values=True)

+        :param list l: arbitrary data.
+        :param bool encode_values: serialize the values using the configured serialization scheme.
+        :return: serialized data.

+        Serialize a ``list`` as a sequence of bytes compatible with KT's built-in lua ``arraydump`` function and the :py:class:`List` container type.

+    .. py:method:: deserialize_list(data, decode_values=True)

+        :param bytes data: serialized data.
+        :param bool decode_values: decode values using the configured serialization scheme.
+        :return: data ``list``.

+        Deserialize a a sequence of bytes into a list, optionally decoding the values as unicode strings.
+Compatible with KT's built-in lua ``arrayload`` function and the :py:class:`List` container type.

     .. py:method:: get_bulk(keys, db=None, decode_values=True)

         :param list keys: keys to retrieve.